 I knew that I was supposed to give them the studio intake and waiver so they can fill out the information, but beyond that it was up to me to interpret the information and translate it into movement.
-In the back my mind I always wanted to ask more questions than what was on the waiver but I felt it would get into the way of the work out.
+In the back my mind I always wanted to ask more questions than what was on the waiver but I felt it would get in the way of the work out.
 As I grew as an instructor, I began to realize all the questions I needed and wanted to ask always came up during our Pilates session.
 I realized I might as well just ask them in the beginning.

 The 5 major parts of client assessment are:

-- Listening whole heartedly to the answers
+- Listening whole heartedly to the answers without judgement

-- Looking at a body in movement
+- Look at their body during movement

 - Palpation of muscles